whoschek/bzfs/README.md

     dummy dataset, created like so: dd if=/dev/zero of=/tmp/dummy bs=1M
     count=100; zpool create dummy /tmp/dummy

+    *Note:* Use --delete-missing-snapshots=bookmarks to delete
+    bookmarks instead of snapshots, in which case no snapshots are included and the --{include|exclude}-snapshot-* filter options
+    treat bookmarks as snapshots.

 <!-- -->

 <div id="--delete-empty-datasets"></div>

-**--delete-empty-datasets**
+**--delete-empty-datasets** *[{snapshots,snapshots+bookmarks}]*

+*  Do nothing if the --delete-empty-datasets option is missing.
-*  After successful replication step and successful --delete-missing-datasets and successful --delete-missing-snapshots steps, if any, delete any included destination dataset that has no snapshot if all descendants of that destination dataset do not have a snapshot either (again, only if the existing destination dataset is included via --{include|exclude}-dataset* policy).
-Does not recurse without --recursive.
+    Otherwise, after successful replication step and successful --delete-missing-datasets and successful
+    --delete-missing-snapshots steps, if any, delete any included destination dataset that has no snapshot and no bookmark if all descendants of that destination dataset do not have a snapshot or bookmark either (again, only if the existing destination dataset is included via --{include|exclude}-dataset* policy).
+Does not
+    recurse without --recursive.

     For example, if the destination contains datasets h1,d1, and the include/exclude policy effectively includes h1,d1, then check if h1,d1 can be deleted.
 On the other hand, if the include/exclude policy effectively only includes h1 then only check if h1 can be deleted.

+    *Note:* Use --delete-empty-datasets=snapshots to delete
+    snapshot-less datasets even if they still contain bookmarks.

 <!-- -->